farm-ng/amiga-dev-kit/website/docs/amiga_quick_start/amiga-quick-start.md

 Press / Tap START and the dashboard will appear.

+### Calibrate the pendant

-The first time you start your Amiga, and anytime you replace the pendant, you should calibrate the joystick on your Pendant.
+It is required to calibrate you pendant when you first start setup of your Amiga, and anytime you replace the pendant.

 :::caution
 - Before testing pendant, you should press physical ESTOP so the Amiga does not drive while testing.
 :::